Affiliate links on Android Authority may earn us a commission. Learn more.

 Android Auto is a mobile app developed by Google to mirror the experience of using an Android device on your car’s dashboard information and entertainment unit.

 After pairing an Android device with the car’s head unit, you can access some apps on the vehicle’s display.
-Supported apps include GPS mapping and navigation, music playback, SMS, telephone, and Web search.
+Supported apps include GPS mapping and navigation, music playback, SMS messaging, and voice calls.
 The system supports both touchscreen and button-controlled navigation.
-However, hands-free operation through voice commands with Google assistant is recommended to reduce driver distraction.
+However, hands-free operation through voice commands with Google Assistant is recommended to reduce driver distraction.

 How does Android Auto work?

-Android Auto works by plugging your Android smartphone into your car via a USB cable and connecting your apps to your vehicle’s system via WI-FI or mobile data.
+Android Auto work when you plug your Android smartphone into your car via a USB cable and connect your apps to your vehicle’s system via WI-FI or mobile data.

-Here’s what you need to use Android Auto on your car display with a USB cable:
+Here’s what you need to use Android Auto on your car display with a wired connection:

 - An Android phone with Android 8.0 and up, an active data plan, and the latest version of the Android Auto app.